 The card earns 7x HH points on Hilton hotel purchases.
 It also earns 5x HH points for Dining, Groceries, and Gas.
 All other purchases earn 3x HH points.

-This card is another downgrade option for the Aspire card because it has no annual fee.
-It’s also the better downgrade option if you want to keep your account and its history for no annual fee.
+The Hilton Honors is another downgrade option for the Aspire card because it has no annual fee.
+It’s also the better downgrade option if you want to keep your account and its history for no cost.

 American Express’ premium charge card is a great alternative for those who want more perks than rewards.
 The Platinum Card’s numerous perks are second to none for air travel whereas the Hilton card’s perks are hotel-specific.
 The Platinum Card comes with complimentary Hilton Gold Status as opposed to the Hilton Aspire’s Diamond Status.